Baby Safe Haven Guide

 If you need to surrender your baby, and he or she is too old for your state’s Safe Haven policies (or if you haven’t given birth yet), you’ll need to contact a private adoption agency immediately.
 They’re available 24/7.

-How do I contact a Safe Haven location?
+How Do I Contact a Safe Haven Location?

-Whether you need to report an abandoned infant, or you need to surrender your newborn, you can start with the Safe Haven baby website, or by calling the baby Safe Haven hotline here.
+Whether you need to report an abandoned infant or you need to surrender your newborn, you can start with the Safe Haven baby website or by calling the baby Safe Haven hotline here.

 Thinking about placing your baby for adoption?
 Want to adopt a child?
-Contact an adoption agency now.